Economic Impact Payments

 To help you prepare we recommend that you do the following:

-- Use Online and Mobile Banking to check your transactions, and see if your Economic Impact Payment from the IRS has been deposited.
+- Use Online and Mobile Banking to check your transactions so that you can see when deposits are made to your account.
 Sign up for Online Banking or download our Mobile Banking App today!

 - Set-up Alerts and Notifications so you know when deposits are posted to your account.